 The main content of this page starts here

-Conservation and Utilization Trees and shrubs
+Conservation and Utilization Conservation and Utilization

 For more than 300 years, the conservation and utilization of forests has been the focus of multifunctional forestry in Germany.
 This principle is based on Hans Carl von Carlowitz, who defined a concept of "sustainable" forest management, for the first time.